 - Thigh high socks and kitten heels or heeled boots

 - Blonde pixie cut (or a wig to the rescue!)

 - ALL of the fake lashes – the longer, the better

 - White eyeshadow with black geometric shapes outlining your eyelid

 - Extravagant earrings

 - Anything that reminds you of the 60s!

-I've been wanting to create this look for months now, so I thought Halloween would be the perfect excuse!
-I mean, who doesn't want to glue three sets of eyelashes on and build up their eyelid muscles?!
+This look has been on my list for months now, so I thought Halloween would be the perfect excuse!
+I mean, who doesn’t want to glue three sets of eyelashes on and build up their eyelid muscles?!